 Because it accepts that Deity is ultimately mystery...

-The Mystic's Wheel of the Year calendar celebrates the diversity
+The Mystic's Wheel of the Year multifaith calendar celebrates the diversity

 of beliefs and practices in all the world's religions.
 It promotes understanding